hritikpal48/qededu-frontend/README.md

 ---

 ## 📬 Contact
-For more information, please contact the Qed Edu team.
+For more information, please contact the Unlisted Edgeteam.